tytso/xfstests-bld/Documentation/what-is-xfstests.md

 runner will run mke2fs to format /dev/vdd before starting the xfstests run for that file system configuration.
-For this reason, /dev/vdd is sometimes called the TEST-1K device -- although there are many other file systme configurations which will use /dev/vdd.
+For this reason, /dev/vdd is sometimes called the TEST-1K device -- although there are many other file system configurations which will use /dev/vdd.

-The /dev/vde and /dev/vdf file systems are the BIGTEST and BIGSCRATCH disks, and are used for thsoe file system configrations which require a 20GB TEST and SCRATCH device.
+The /dev/vde and /dev/vdf file systems are the BIGTEST and BIGSCRATCH disks, and are used for those file system configrations which require a 20GB TEST and SCRATCH device.
 Like the TEST-1K device, the BIGTEST device will be reformated using mke2fs at the beginning of an xfstests run for that file system configuration.